Tschaul/eridanus-docs/docs/mechanics/influence.md

 title: Influence
 ---

 The bigger your empire the more influence you have.
-Every unit of population grants you one influence while ever ship, every industry and every mine cost you one influence.
-A high influence value help you earn victory points.
+Every unit of population grants you one influence while every ship, every industry, and every mine costs you one influence.
+A high influence value helps you earn victory points.